guydoescode/text-case-converter/README.md

 a simple text case converter project that can easily convert text between various case formats such as uppercase, lowercase, and title case built using Tailwind CSS and Javascript.

-Here is an explanation of all the different modes this tool supports:

 - Sentence Case: Makes everything lowercase except the first character and "I".
 - Title Case: Capitalize the first character of each word except common stop words like 'and', 'at' etc
 - Capital Case: Capitalize the first character of each word.